Nike, Inc.: Sponsorship

+In 1982, prolific Liverpool striker Ian Rush became the first footballer to sign a sponsorship deal with Nike.
+In the early 1990s, Nike made endorsement deals with famous players such as Romário, be Eric Cantona and Edgar Davids.
+A Barcelona prodigy, Lionel Messi had been signed with Nike since age 14, but transferred to Adidas after they successfully challenged their rival's claim to his image rights in court.
+They continued the growth in the sport by signing more top players including: Ronaldo, Ronaldinho, Francesco Totti, Thierry Henry, Didier Drogba, Andrés Iniesta, Wayne Rooney, Zlatan Ibrahimović, Neymar, Kylian Mbappé and Harry Kane.

+In 2026, Nike still have many of the sport's biggest stars under its name, with Cristiano Ronaldo, Erling Haaland, Vinícius Júnior, Virgil van Dijk, Robert Lewandowski, Bruno Fernandes, Cole Palmer, Marcus Rashford, and Jamal Musiala among others.

 Nike has been the official ball supplier for the Premier League since the 2000–01 season.
 In 2012, Nike carried a commercial partnership with the Asian Football Confederation.

-In August 2014, Nike announced that they will not renew their kit supply deal with Manchester United after the 2014–15 season, citing rising costs.
+In August 2014, Nike announced that it will not renew its kit supply deal with Manchester United after the 2014–15 season, citing rising costs.
 Since the start of the 2015–16 season, Adidas has manufactured Manchester United's kit as part of a world-record 10-year deal worth a minimum of £750 million.